 Click Depth - Why and How it matters for a Website’s pagination and SEO

+Alot has been written on on-page SEO factors and how they affect search engine rankings.
 Unfortunately, not every article covering on-page SEO factors lists Click Depth or Page Depth as a ranking factor.

 To make you understand how exactly does the click depth of a home page affect search rankings, let’s take an example of a 300-page website.